appcoreopc/zeta/README.md

 - Global variables are not shared among different source files

+- Global variables must be declared before they are assigned to

 - The `eval` function cannot access local variables

 - A distinction between `print` and `println` functions